Applied AI Engineer

 > Human review as a system component, not a fallback

-Workflows designed for human oversight from the start.
-Review becomes data that improves retrieval and future outputs.
+Workflows are designed for oversight from day one.
+Review output becomes structured data that improves retrieval and future drafts.

-Next: Flagship System → See the architecture + constraints
+Next: Flagship Case Study → Architecture + constraints

-Next: Leadership → How it shipped in a startup
+Next: Leadership → How it shipped under real constraints

 // Leadership